- 1. Introduction

 - 3rd person Mrs Brown reports that she feels arthritic pain in both of her knees all of the time.

-If the customer is able to direct their own case recording, this should be encouraged and enabled, and the record should reflect this clearly.
-It would then be written in the first person as the customer would be outlining what happened and how they felt about it.
-The worker should also record their own view, but it should be made clear which parts of the case record come directly from the customer and which come from the worker.
+If the person is able to direct their own case recording, this should be encouraged and enabled, and the record should reflect this clearly.
+It would then be written in the first person as the person would be outlining what happened and how they felt about it.
+The worker should also record their own view, but it should be made clear which parts of the case record come directly from the person and which come from the worker.

 16. Management Oversight